Online Importance Sampling for Stochastic Gradient Optimization: Experiments

 Updating the persistent per-sample importance $\memory$ directly sometime leads to a sudden decrease of accuracy during training.
 To make the training process more stable, we update $\memory$ by linearly interpolating the importance at the previous and current steps:

 where $\alpha$ is a constant for all data samples.
 In practice, we use $\alpha \in \{0.0, 0.1, 0.2, 0.3\}$ as it gives the best trade-off between importance update and stability.
-This can be seen as a momentum evolution of the per-sample importance to avoid high variation. \newtext{Utilizing an exponential moving average to update the importance metric prevents the incorporation of outlier values.
-This is particularly beneficial in noisy setups, like situations with a high number of class or a low total number of data.}
+This can be seen as a momentum evolution of the per-sample importance to avoid high variation.
+Utilizing an exponential moving average to update the importance metric prevents the incorporation of outlier values.
+This is particularly beneficial in noisy setups, like situations with a high number of class or a low total number of data.
+Details on the chosen $\alpha$ values can be found in~\cref{app:dataset_and_training}.